GeminiCCCC/SystemDesign/go.md

 ## atomic instructions vs mutexes
 * atomic instructions are faster because they are on the hardware level to take care of synchronization, but it has limitation of only 4 or 8 bytes of memory, so they are great for a single variable, like counter or bool
 * when you have a few lines of code need to be synchronized you need to use mutexes

+## Race condition
+* map could also have race condition even if 2 go routines are writing different values at the same time
+* interface could also have race condition, because interface struct is a 2 bytes structure, first byte is the pointer of type of the interface, second byte is the pointer of concrete data.
+And one gorutine could call the interface function when only half of the interface is updated